 Outdoor enthusiasts will find a lot to love in Kazakhstan.
-While the country isn't particularly large, it does have numerous national parks that travelers will love to explore.
+While the country isn't particularly large, it does have numerous national parks that travelers will enjoy exploring.
 The first of those parks was created back in 1985, but nine more have been added since.
-The crown jewel of those protected lands just might be Bayanaul National Park, which features three spectacular lakes, towering mountains, and impressive cave systems.
+The crown jewel of these protected lands just might be Bayanaul National Park, which features three spectacular lakes, towering mountains, and extensive cave systems.

 Plenty of Wildlife Too!

 Kazakhstan is a wild and remote place with plenty of wonderful wildlife to spot as well.
 Birders will love the wide variety of avian life that can be found there, but there are plenty of larger mammals as well.
 For instance, ibex are common in certain parts of the country, as are red marmots, mountain sheep, golden eagles, and even Tien Shan brown bears.
 The Aksu-Zhabagyly Nature Reserve, located in the southern part of the country, is a wonderful place to spot many of these animals in their natural environment.